-Jury Can't Decide in Barbour Rape Case CLAYTON, Ala. -- A jury of 12 white men couldn't agree this week on what Walker "Jim" Anglin Jr. did the last Friday evening in 1967.
-As a result, Anglin--a white man charged with raping an 11-year-old Negro girl--will be tried all over again five the other." during the summer term of Barbour County Circuit Court.
-Circuit Judge Jack W. Wallace declared a mis-trial after the jury argued for about three hours over sharply conflicting testimony from several witnesses.
-According to the 11-year-old girl and her nine-year-old sister, Anglin took them for a ride down a dark country road around supper-time on Dec.
-29. ily."
-Then, they said, he raped the older girl hunting knife.

-But Anglin, his wife, and friends said he spent most of the evening at home in Eufaula, watching television.
+Jury Can't Decide in Barbour Rape Case

+BY MARY ELLEN GALE CLAYTON, Ala, -- A jury of 12 white men couldn't agree this week on what Walker "Jim" Anglin Jr. did the last Friday evening in 1967.

+As a result, Anglin--a white man charged with raping an 11-year-old Negro girl--will be tried all over again during the summer term of Barbour County Circuit Court.

+Circuit Judge Jack W. Wallace declared a mis-trial after the jury argued for about three hours over sharply conflicting testimony from several witnesses, hunting knife.

+According to the 11-year-old girl and her nine-year-old sister, Anglin took them for a ride down a dark country Anglin could "get out and help his famroad around supper-time on Dec.
+29. Then, they said, he raped the older girl and threatened both children with a long Dr. James S. Jackson Jr.--gave undis- that kind of man,' and he said, 'Suppose faula -- arriving around 3:30 p.m.-- and he spent most of the evening at home in Eufaula, watching television.

 Whom did the jury believe?
-Foreman Ben F. Hulen said the panel was "hopelessly deadlocked--seven one way, and The maximum penalty for rape is death, and Anglin had been in jail without bond since his escape and re-capture early in January.
-But after the trial, Judge Wallace set bond at \$3,000.
-"It's only a capital case until you hear the testimony," the judge remarked.
-And District Attorney Ben C. Reeves said he agreed to the low bond so that 29, Jackson said, he treated the 11year-old girl for "bleeding" and "a tear in her birth canal."
+Foreman Ben F. Hulen said the panel was "hopelessly deadlocked--seven one way, and five the other."

+The maximum penalty for rape is death, and Anglin had been in jail without bond since his escape and re-capture early in January.
+But after the trial, Judge Wallace set bond at\$3,000.

+"It's only a capital case until you hear the testimony," the judge remarked, And District Attorney Ben C. Reeves said he agreed to the low bond so that ily."

+THE SOUTHE

+puted testimony.
+Around 8 p.m. on Dec.
+But Anglin, his wife, and friends said 29, Jackson said, he treated the 11year-old girl for "bleeding" and "a tear in her birth canal."

 Earlier that day, said the girl's mother, Anglin hauled several loads of wood to the family's home in Clayton.
 Then, she said, "he asked me about the children to go baby-sitting."

 When Anglin offered to pay the little girls \$5, the mother said, "I agreed for the children to go."

 But the girls testified that when Anglin picked them up later that evening, he drove several miles out in the country, and stopped his truck.

-After a few minutes of talk, the 11-Anglin could "get out and help his fam- year-old recalled, "the said, "Y'all don't baby-sitters, and I told her no," Anglin think Pm gonna rape you, do you?' and recalled.
-During the trial, only one witness-- we said, 'Oh no, we don't think you're Then, she said, Anglin picked up his hunting knife from the dashboard, warned her younger sister not to interfere, and raped her as she lay on the seat of the truck.
-Afterward, the little girls said, Anglin told them not to talk about what had happened, gave them each \$1, and drove them home.
+After a few minutes of talk, the 11year-old recalled, "he said, 'Y'all don't baby-sitters, and I told her no," Anglin think Pm gonna rape you, do you?' and recalled.
+During the trial, only one witness -- we said, 'Oh no, we don't think you're

+Then, she said, Anglin picked up his hunting knife from the dashboard, warned her younger sister not to interfere, and raped her as she lay on the seat of the truck.

+Afterward, the little girls said, Anglin told them not to talk about what had happened, gave them each\$1, and drove them home.

 But Anglin denied the girls' story.
-In fact, he said, he doesn't even recognize the two children, The accused man, a 29-year-old treecutter, said that after he gave the wood to the family, the mother came out in the yard.
-"She asked did we ever hire Then, he said, he drove back to Eustayed home or near home the rest of the testimony.
+In fact, he said, he doesn't even recognize the two children.

+The accused man, a 29-year-old treecutter, said that after he gave the wood to the family, the mother came out in the yard, "She asked did we ever hire stayed home or near home the rest of the day.

+Then, he said, he drove back to Eu-

+testimony.
 For example, his wife, Mrs. them.
-Lois Anglin, said she could account for "every minute" from 3:30 until his arrest early the next morning. tacked the little girl.
+Lois Anglin, said she could account for "every minute" from 3:30 until his arrest early the next morning.

+Defense attorneys said their wittacked the little girl.